 Formed as a self-supporting, non-profitmaking organisation with the aim of encouraging interest in the music and culture of Scotland, they quickly formed an association with the Leeds Scottish Country Dance Club and were able to provide an added attraction with the performances of the dancers.

-Having caught the eye of a wrestling promoter, who had formed a Scottish wrestling team touring Yorkshire, Lancashire and the North of England, the pipe band was invited to provide a group of pipers to lead the wrestlers into the ring.
-These engagements provided the firm base from which the band was able to gain publicity, thence finance for the provision of equipment.
+The Band was invited to provide a group of pipers to lead a Scottish Wrestling team into the ring when touring in Yorkshire, Lancashire and the North of England.
+These engagements provided the firm base from which the Band gained publicity and thence finance for the provision of equipment.

-By now the pipe band had begun to attract the support of many and varied organisations.
-Engagements followed and, during 1961, no less than 30 were fulfilled.
-By 1962 there were 16 playing members and many repeats of engagements from previous years were forthcoming.
+The pipe band now started to attract the support of many, and various organisations and engagements began to roll in.
+During 1961, no less than 30 engagements were fulfilled, and by 1962 there were 16 playing members and repeat engagements were being requested.

-Various items of uniform were purchased in addition to a complete new set of drums and 12 matched Hardie chanters.
-These essential items were necessary to enable the pipe band to prepare fully in order to realise its ambitions of becoming not only a group of entertainers, but also a successful competing pipe band.
+Various items of uniform were purchased in addition to an entirely new set of drums and 12 matched Hardie chanters, which were necessary to allow the Band to realise its ambitions of not only being a group of entertainers, but also a successful competing band.

 Affiliation and Competition

-During 1964, the pipe band gained membership of the Scottish Pipe Band Association (now Royal Scottish Pipe Band Association) and entered their first competition, organised by the N.W.
-England branch at Chorley.
-Engagements were plentiful and varied and by 1965 membership had increased to a total 25 and we had started to reach the prize list in competition.
+During 1964, the pipe band gained membership of the Scottish Pipe Band Association (now Royal Scottish Pipe Band Association) and entered their first competition, organised by the NW England Branch at Chorley.
+Engagements were plentiful and varied and by 1965 membership had increased to a total of 25 and the Band had started to reach the prize list in competition.

-Our reputation continued to spread and appearances on the TV programmes “Opportunity Knocks” and “The Good Old Days” from the City Varieties Theatre, together with engagements to support the Scottish Wrestling Team helped to provide good publicity.
+The reputation of the Band continued to spread and appearances on TV programmes such as “Opportunity Knocks” and “The Good Old Days” which was broadcast from the City Varieties Theatre in Leeds, together with continued engagements to support the Scottish Wrestling team helped to provide good publicity.

-The pipe band was sorry to lose the services of P/Sgt William Bell who joined Pontefract Pipe band as Pipe Major at the end of 1969.
-A former member of the Glasgow Shepherds Pipe Band, Bill was one of the driving forces behind the Band’s progress in competition, the highlight of which was achieving 1st place in the Grade 4 at the Cowal Highland Gathering, one of the five major competitions for Pipe Bands.
+At the end of 1969, the Band lost the services of Pipe Sergeant William Bell, who moved to become the Pipe Major of Pontefract Pipe Band.
+A former member of the Glasgow Shepherds Pipe Band, Bill was one of the driving forces behind the Band’s progress in competition, the highlight of which was achieving 1st place in Grade 4 at the Cowal Highland Gathering, one of the five major competitions for Pipe Bands.

-In the early 1970s more successes in competition followed, with a subsequent re-grading to Grade 3.
-Meanwhile the band continued to flourish and the learners’ class, held in conjunction with the then Leeds Education Committee, and which had started in the early days of the band, was providing a constant source of pipers to replace leavers.
-Loyal band members some of these proved to be – three of these student pipers from the 60s are still active playing members today.
+The Band continued to flourish and the learners class, held in conjunction to the then Leeds Education Committee, and which has started in the early days of the Band, was providing a constant source to replace leavers.
+There are band members from this period still playing today.

-The learners’ group is still in existence, but is now run entirely by the pipe band each Monday evening.
-You can get in touch using the contact form.
+The learners’ group is still in existence but is now run entirely by the pipe band each Monday evening.
+You can get in touch using the contact form on our website.

-1972 saw Leeds United returning from Wembley with the F.A.
-Cup and the Band was there to greet them.
-In subsequent years we also played at Elland Road Ground for the Benefit matches arranged for the great players Jack Charlton, Billy Bremner and Peter Lorimer.
+1972 saw Leeds United return from Wembley with the FA Cup and the Band was there to greet them.
+In subsequent years the Band has played at Elland Road Stadium for benefit matches arranged for former Leeds United greats Jack Charlton, Billy Bremner and Peter Lorimer.

-Leeds City Council introduced a Lord Mayor’s Parade during this period and we were part of this event for many years.
-We also participated in a variety of new events including various fund-raisers for the Variety Club of Great Britain and the Northern Horse Show.
-A visit to Dortmund, twinned with Leeds, to join their 1100 years celebration was a great success (as was the visit to one of the local breweries!).
-Shortly after our return to Leeds, we were accorded a Civic Reception by the Lord Mayor.
+The Band took part in the Lord Mayor’s Parade over the next few years and also participated in a variety of new event including fundraisers for the Variety Club of Great Britain and the Northern Horse Show.
+A visit to Dortmund twinned with Leeds, to join their 1100 years celebration was a great success (as was a visit to one of their local breweries!).
+Shortly after our return to Leeds the Band were afforded a Civic Reception by the Lord Mayor.

-In more recent years, we have concentrated on being an entertainment band.
-We have continuing strong demand for our appearance at many Carnivals and Galas, especially during the summer months throughout the county of Yorkshire.
+In more recent years, we have concentrated on being an entertainment band and have continued strong demand for our appearances at many Carnivals and Galas throughout the county of Yorkshire.

-We are proud of our past achievements and are determined to continue creating the opportunities for learners to achieve their ambitions.
-Current membership stands at over 20 playing members, with a very active beginner’s class.
-Our Drum Corps features three generations of one family, with Natasha joining her mother and grandfather.
+We are proud of our past achievements and are determined to continue creating opportunities for learners to achieve their ambitions.
+Current membership stands at over 25 playing members with a very active beginner’s class.

-In 2010, we celebrated our 50th anniversary and look forward to being able to continue to fulfil the objectives of our founding members so many years ago.
-This last year has seen a sudden influx of new members, of various ages, standards and experience and so we are encouraged to feel that the interest in this element of our British tradition and culture is still thriving in 2015!
+In 2020, we celebrate our 60th anniversary and look forward to being able to continue to fulfil the objectives of our founding members so many years ago.